heroLFG/hugo-herolfg-site/content/posts/reminders.md

 Our religion is how we act in the world.
 Our actions should align with nature.

+- I practice grounding my attention in the present by giving my attention to my breathe.

+{{< youtube rIIk79dMPCE >}}

 - I act like a [Christian](/posts/truth#christian-people).
 - I act as if the Creator is real.
 - I act as if the Creator is omniscient.